Yuan-Meng/website/content/slides/covid19.md

 - **Own risk:** "I'm a 60-year-old California resident with diabetes.
 Can I safely go out by myself?"
 - **Social contacts:**  "Should I go kayaking with 3 friends this weekend?"
-- **Government**: Send warnings to at-risk populations; adjust safe "social bubble" size
+- **Government**: Send warnings to at-risk sub-populations; adjust safe "social bubble" size

 {{< speaker_note >}}
 - You can use this app to estimate your own risk, like I just did.